appyvibe/impower/README.md

 # impower
-This is a test app
+This is a test app for impower